MultiSafepay/docs/content/checkout/customization.md

 ---
 After integrating the payment component, the default user interface (UI) styling is applied.

-You can customize the styling to match your brand's visual identity, including fonts, colors, and layout.
+You can customize the styling to match your brand's visual identity, including fonts, colors, and layout in your:

-# How to customize the UI
+- Checkout page
+- Dashboard

+# Via your checkout page

 To edit the default styling of the component: